Fosleen/travEM/README.md

 <div id="start"></div>

 ## How it started?
-The project was 100% custom built for our clients - travel bloggers from Croatian YouTube channel <a href="https://www.youtube.com/@travem/featured">Putujem s TravEM</a>.
+The project was 100% custom built for our clients - travel bloggers from Croatian YouTube channel <a href="https://www.youtube.com/@travem/featured">Putujem s TravEM 🧡</a>.

 Matija from "Putujem s TravEM" reached to us and descripted his wishes - he and Ema wanted to write a blog for a long time, but did not want to use WordPress - they wanted to have the best travel blogging webpage in Croatia, but also in Southeastern Europe.